About

 The Praxis Program funds a team of University of Virginia graduate students from a variety of disciplines to apprentice with us each academic year.
 Praxis training takes a variety of shapes meant to reflect the full-range of DH work.
 As a part of their training with us, student cohorts regularly publish a range of values statements describing the intentional communities they want to build together.
 They also design and teach digital humanities workshops based on their own interests as a means to exercise minimalist pedagogical approaches to DH.
 Students design speculative projects and events that might go on to be implemented by the Lab.
 They also participate in a range of technical and design activities meant to reflect the range of digital practices they will encounter in their research.
 At times, Praxis teams have developed and launched specific, named projects.

+Recognizing that up-to-date methodological training is often absent or catch-as-catch-can for humanities graduate students, we see the Praxis Program as an opportunity to experiment with an action-oriented curriculum live and in public.
 We invite you to follow our work in progress, and to cheer on this year’s cohort of thoughtful digital scholars and scholar-practitioners, as they become comfortable designing effective user experiences; writing and working with open source code; engaging broad audiences; managing teams and budgets; and theorizing their work within the rich tradition of humanities computing.
+We share our evolving curriculum and our staff and students alike are blogging about their experience.